OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

 To configure an API server you need to:

     1. Install the OpenNebula packages in the server
-    2. Update the ``oned.conf`` file so it points to the master oned and Database:
+    2. Update the :ref:`/etc/one/oned.conf <oned_conf>` file so it points to the master oned and Database:

 .. code-block:: text